aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-json/_index.md

 ---
 title: Java XLS to JSON - XLS to JSON Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to JSON in Java.
-Java Convert XLS to JSON saveformat.
-Java XLS to JSON format.
-Save XLS to JSON Java.
+Convert XLS to JSON quickly and easily with Aspose.Cells.
+Java XLS to JSON.
+Java Save XLS to JSON.
+Save XLS as JSON using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to JSON in Java., Java XLS to JSON saveformat., XLS to JSON Java., Java Convert XLS to JSON]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to JSON in Java., Save XLS to JSON using Java., Java XLS to JSON saveformat., XLS to JSON Converter., Java Save XLS as JSON]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}